Bradleycorn/ThemeUI/Documentation.docc/Color.md

 ## Overview
-ThemeUI provides an extensive palette of semantically named colors via the ``Colors`` class.
+ThemeUI provides an extensive palette of semantically named colors via the ``ColorScheme`` class.
 It also provides helper methods to create a set of colors starting from a sane set of defaults, allowing you to customize as much or as little of the palette as you like.

 ## Creating a Color Palette
-You can create an instance of `Colors` directly by calling it's initializer and passing in color values for each of the semantically named colors.
+You can create an instance of `ColorScheme` directly by calling it's initializer and passing in color values for each of the semantically named colors.

-For convenience, ThemeUI also includes a set of sane default colors (based on the default "ios Blue" accent color) and exposes two top level functions to create a set of `Colors` using the defaults, while allowing you to pass in only the colors you want to override for your brand.
+For convenience, ThemeUI also includes a set of sane default colors (based on the default "ios Blue" accent color) and exposes two top level functions to create a `ColorScheme` using the defaults, while allowing you to pass in only the colors you want to override for your brand.

  - ``lightColorScheme(primary:onPrimary:primaryContainer:onPrimaryContainer:secondary:onSecondary:secondaryContainer:onSecondaryContainer:tertiary:onTertiary:tertiaryContainer:onTertiaryContainer:surface:surfaceDim:surfaceBright:surfaceContainer:onSurface:inverseSurface:inverseOnSurface:inversePrimary:error:onError:errorContainer:onErrorContainer:outline:outlineVariant:scrim:)``

-    This function to creates a set of `Colors` for an app using default values that are suitable for a device in light mode.
+    This function to creates a `ColorScheme` for an app using default values that are suitable for a device in light mode.

 - ``darkColorScheme(primary:onPrimary:primaryContainer:onPrimaryContainer:secondary:onSecondary:secondaryContainer:onSecondaryContainer:tertiary:onTertiary:tertiaryContainer:onTertiaryContainer:surface:surfaceDim:surfaceBright:surfaceContainer:onSurface:inverseSurface:inverseOnSurface:inversePrimary:error:onError:errorContainer:onErrorContainer:outline:outlineVariant:scrim:)``

-  This function to creates a set of `Colors` for an app using default values that are suitable for a device in dark mode.
+  This function to creates a `ColorScheme` for an app using default values that are suitable for a device in dark mode.

 All agruments for both of these methods are optional.
 You can call them